tofuapps/hoard/README.md

 s|save                   - saves a session if no arguments fed, a bookmark if an argument is provided b|book|bookmark          - saves <bookmark>
 ```

+### Shorthands
+Shorthands are available for faster hoard usage.
+Arguments like bookmark names can be provided.
+- `h`: equivalent to `hoard`.
+However, automatically lists all sessions and bookmarks if no arguments are provided.
+- `a`: equivalent to `hoard attach`.
+- `o`: equivalent to `hoard open`.

 ## Uninstallation
 Similar to the installation process, clone this repository (if you have not), then run the uninstall script like so: